maruel/panicparse/README.md

     go test -v 2>&1 1>con: | panicparse

+### Investigate deadlock

+On POSIX, use `Ctrl-\` to send SIGQUIT to your process, panicparse will ignore the signal and will parse the stack trace.

 ### Parsing from a file

 To dump to a file then parse, pass the file path of a stack trace